taha wairua: spiritual wellbeing

 Knowing yourself makes you powerful.
 Having a strong sense of what you like, think and believe gives you the confidence to make your voice heard, and to do your own thing when the crowd gets it wrong.
 Sadly, though, it doesn’t make it any easier to choose what to watch on Netflix on a Friday night.

-Discovery for Teens is a week-long residential course that gives you the motivation and confidence to be who you are.
+This week-long residential course gives you the motivation and confidence to be who you are.
 You can apply for a scholarship to pay for your place.
 Find out more at their website.

 celebrate your culture and history